Year-End Tax Estimate and Planning Tips for Tax Year 2016

 - Sending estimated state and local taxes that you would otherwise pay in January

-More Information on Tax Planning
+More Tax Planning Information

-Tax Return Planning Guide
+Review our Tax Return Planning Guide

-Itemized Deductions or Standard Deductions?
+Claim Itemized Deductions or Standard Deductions?

 Tax Return Preparation and Tax Deduction Checklist